 The labrum deepens the socket of the shoulder joint, making it a stronger fit for the head of the humerus.

 The term SLAP stands for Superior Labrum Anterior and Posterior.
-In a SLAP injury, the top (superior) part of the labrum is injured.
+In a SLAP injury, the top (superior) part of the labrum of the shoulder, which is the ring of cartilage that surrounds the socket of the shoulder joint, is injured.
+A SLAP tear is when this superior labrum in the shoulder is torn.
 This top area is also where the biceps tendon attaches to the labrum.
 A SLAP tear occurs both in front (anterior) and back (posterior) of this attachment point.
 The biceps tendon can be involved in the injury, as well.

 This cross-section view of the shoulder socket shows a typical SLAP tear.

 Injuries to the superior labrum can be caused by acute trauma or by repetitive shoulder motion.
 An acute SLAP injury may result from: